wlerin/feralfilehosting/Feral Wiki/General/I want to edit or create a FAQ or guide/readme.md

 [code single]*[/code] italic [code single]*[/code]

+[h3]Image tags[/h3]
-Image tags - Use this opening and closing tag for direct links to images.
+Use this opening and closing tag for direct links to images.

 This example tag usages will give us: